chronologos/Fabricius/README.md

 1. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin for Anki.
 2. Configure AnkiConnect: Go to `Anki -> Tools -> Addons -> Anki Connect -> Config` and amend `webCorsOriginList` to include `https://roamresearch.com`
 3. Create an Anki note type based on Cloze named `ClozeRoam`.
 It needs to have the fields `Text`, `Metadata`, `Extra` and `Title`.
 Upon syncing, notes will be created in a deck named `Max Infinity`, which has to exist.
+These fields can be configured in Roam settings.
    - ![Example](note-deck-setup.png)
 4. Modify the template for the note type to look something like this: